 To Make a Strawberry Smoothie at Home you will need:

-We also made a Smoothie with Frozen Virgin Strawberry Daiquiri Mixer, Frozen Strawberries, and Vanilla Yogurt.
+Fun Try It: We also made a Smoothie with Frozen Virgin Strawberry Daiquiri Mixer, Frozen Strawberries, and Vanilla Yogurt.
 Tastes great, but the Mixer is sweetened with High Fructose Corn Syrup.
 Grown-ups can add the rum for a little extra kick. :)

-*We also use affiliate links, if you make a purchase we get a tiny commission.
+ADS DISCLOSURE: We've partnered with some wonderful advertisers who may sponsor blog posts or send us samples to test.
+Some companies pay us to review their products. *We also use affiliate links, if you make a purchase we get a tiny commission.
 Kids Creative Chaos participates in the Amazon LLC Associates Program*, an affiliate advertising program designed to provide a mean for blogs to earn advertising fees by linking to Amazon properties, including, but not limited to, amazon.com, endless.com, myhabit.com, smallparts.com, or amazonwireless.com.
 We also offer Tapinfluence, Google Adsense, SoFab, and Izea ads here.
 Thanks so much for helping us keep the lights on! :)

 MMmmm...
-How to make Homemade Powdered Sugar Do-nuts or Donuts
+How to make Homemade Powdered Sugar Do-nuts or Donuts.

 Kids have tons of fun helping make this doughnut recipe.
 MMmmm...
 How to make Homemade Powdered Sugar Do-nuts or Donuts.
 No matter how you spell it they still taste good!